Assistant Professor and Interim Director of Clinical Education

 Research and Teaching

-At Missouri State University, Dr. Cahoj serves as Assistant Director of Clinical Education and co-directs the six Clinical Education courses.
-She also serves as course director for: PTE 653 Patient Management Neurological II; PTE 771 Physical Therapy Management & Administration; and, PTE 667 Health Care Systems.
-Additionally, she contributes to: PTE 773 Patient Management Advanced Differential Diagnosis.
+At Missouri State University, Dr. Cahoj serves as Interim Director of Clinical Education and directs the six Clinical Education courses.
+She also serves as course director for: PTE 753 Patient Management Neurological II; PTE 871 Physical Therapy Management & Administration; and, PTE 767 Health Care Systems.
+Additionally, she contributes to: PTE 873 Patient Management Advanced Differential Diagnosis.

-Dr. Cahoj recently had a manuscript published in the Journal of Geriatric Physical Therapy, "Efficacy of percutaneous vertebral augmentation and use of physical therapy intervention following vertebral compression fractures in older adults: a systematic review."
+Dr. Cahoj supervises student research activities and has published in the Journal of Geriatric Physical Therapy, "Efficacy of percutaneous vertebral augmentation and use of physical therapy intervention following vertebral compression fractures in older adults: a systematic review."

 Clinical Experience and Service